Pregnancy Considerations

 Pregnancy

-- Discuss any planned pregnancy with the medical and obstetrics referral team prior to conception.
+- Discuss any desire for pregnancy with the medical and obstetrics referral team prior to conception.

 - The occurrence of arterial or digestive system incidents may contraindicate a pregnancy.